Lee Bethel is an artist working with paper.

 Lee Bethel holds a Masters of Fine Art, Honours in Fine Art and a Bachelor in Visual Communications from Sydney University, Sydney College of the Arts.
 She has shown in many group and solo exhibitions including the Sulman Prize at the Art gallery of NSW, the Rick Amor Drawing Prize, Ballarat Victoria, the South Australian Museum Natural History Art Prize, the Gallipoli Art Prize, Sydney, the Hazelhurst Works on Paper , Sydney, ‘ Beyond Books – a revolution’ at the East Gippsland Regional Gallery, ’Hidden’ Rookwood Cemetery Sculpture Walk, Sydney, Banyule Art on Paper, Victoria, Burnie Regional Gallery, ‘New Paper Old Land’, Tasmania and the James Kiwi Prize Wollongong Regional Gallery.

 Lee was awarded a UNESCO Laureate to work in France, subsequently holding a solo show at Atelier Fourwinds.
-She has had a residency at Arthur Boyd’s Bundanon and two residencies at Hill End through the Bathurst Regional Gallery.
-In September this year she will be taking on a 1 month residency at Fremantle Arts Centre, Western Australia.
+She has had a residency at Arthur Boyd’s Bundanon and two residencies at Hill End through the Bathurst Regional Gallery, as well as Fremantle Arts Centre, Western Australia and Footscray, Melbourne, Victoria.

 Her subjects are carefully selected and show a precise intersection, where materiality meets imagining.

-Works available from The Egg and Dart Gallery 1-3 Raymond Rd, Thirroul www.egganddart.com.au
+Works available from The Egg and Dart Gallery www.egganddart.com.au